 Documents to download

 Since Russia’s invasion of Ukraine in February 2022, bilateral military assistance has been significantly stepped up, with many allies supplying lethal weapons to Ukraine for the first time.
 For some countries such as Germany, and historically neutral countries such as Sweden, this has represented a significant reversal of their previous defence policies which ruled out providing offensive weapons.

-Allies have also increasingly turned their attention towards practical implementation of the long term security guarantees that were promised to Ukraine in July 2023.
-At the centre of those plans is the continued provision of modern equipment, long term capability development, and the strengthening of Ukraine’s defence industrial base in order to achieve greater self-sufficiency in weapons production.
+Allies have also increasingly turned their attention towards practical implementation of the long-term security guarantees that were promised to Ukraine in July 2023.
+At the centre of those plans is the continued provision of modern equipment, long-term capability development, and the strengthening of Ukraine’s defence industrial base in order to achieve greater self-sufficiency in weapons production.

-The US is the largest provider of military assistance to Ukraine.
-At the time of writing, the total level of military assistance provided by the US since the start of the Biden administration stands at $56.6 billion (PDF). $55.9 billion of that funding had been provided since February 2022.
+After the 2024 US election, the Biden administration made clear its intention to surge as much military support to Ukraine as possible before the end of President Biden’s term in office in January 2025.
+As of 9 January 2025, the total level of military assistance provided by the US since the start of the Biden administration (PDF) stands at $66.5 billion. $65.9 billion of that funding had been provided since February 2022.

-UK military assistance
+UK assistance

 The UK is one of the leading donors to Ukraine, alongside the US and Germany.
 To date, the UK has pledged £12.8 billion in support to Ukraine since February 2022, of which £7.8 billion is for military assistance.
 This includes £3 billion for military assistance in 2024/25.

 The UK is also hosting a training programme (Operation Interflex), which is supported by several allies.
-Over 45,000 Ukrainian personnel have been trained so far.
+Over 51,000 Ukrainian personnel have been trained so far.

-NATO, as an alliance, has been clear in its political support of Ukraine and fully supports the provision of bilateral military assistance by individual allies.
-NATO has been helping to coordinate requests for assistance from the Ukrainian government and has been supporting the delivery of humanitarian and non-lethal aid through its pre-existing Comprehensive Assistance Package.
-In July 2024 NATO agreed to take on a greater role in the coordination of military assistance and training among NATO allies and will work in conjunction with the US-led Ukraine Defense Contact Group.
-Allies also agreed to a “minimum baseline funding of €40 billion [for Ukraine military assistance] within the next year”.
+NATO, as an alliance, has been clear in its political support for Ukraine and fully supports the provision of bilateral military assistance by individual allies.
+NATO has been helping to coordinate requests for assistance from the Ukrainian Government and has been supporting the delivery of humanitarian and non-lethal aid through its pre-existing Comprehensive Assistance Package.

 Ukraine is not a NATO member, however, and therefore isn’t party to NATO’s mutual defence clause under Article V of the North Atlantic Treaty.
-As such, NATO troops will not be deployed on the ground in Ukraine.
+As a result, NATO troops will not be deployed on the ground in Ukraine.
 Allies have also ruled out imposing a no-fly zone over Ukraine because it would bring Russia into direct conflict with NATO forces.

-The European Union is also providing non-lethal and lethal arms and training through its European Peace Facility (EPF).
-This is the first time the bloc has, in its history, approved the supply of lethal weapons to a third country.
 To date, the EU has committed €11.1 billion of EPF funding for military support to Ukraine, including €5 billion for a dedicated Ukraine Assistance Fund which was agreed in March 2024.
-Reaching agreement on that fund has taken several months amid disagreements on the size of the fund and how it should operate.
+Reaching agreement on that fund has taken several months, amid disagreements on the size of the fund and how it should operate.

 Using profits from sanctioned Russian assets

-Separate proposals have recently been agreed by the G7 countries and the EU Member States that will see the profits from sanctioned Russian assets, held in their respective jurisdictions, used to help finance military assistance to Ukraine.
-Under the EU agreement the first tranche of funding for weapons purchases, channelled through the European Peace Facility, was mobilised in July 2024.
+The G7 countries and the EU Member States have recently agreed proposals that will allow profits from sanctioned Russian assets, held in their respective jurisdictions, to be used to help finance military assistance to Ukraine.

-This paper does not attempt to rank countries in terms of the military assistance they are providing to Ukraine or to make comparisons between individual countries and/ or the US and Europe.
+This paper does not attempt to rank countries in terms of the military assistance they are providing to Ukraine or to make comparisons between individual countries and/or the US and Europe.

 Comparative data on the level of assistance being provided to Ukraine is available from organisations such as the Kiehl Institute through its Ukraine Support Tracker.

-However, such figures discuss assistance through a broad lens and include economic, financial and humanitarian assistance as well as military aid.
-They also include future commitments, which in some cases have been made to 2026/27 and do not just reflect assistance provided, or funds spent, to date.
 On this basis, the Kiehl Institute has reported that European assistance to Ukraine is far greater than that provided by the US.
-However, as the Institute itself acknowledges in its 16 February 2024 update, there is a significant gap between European funding that has been committed and funding that has actually been allocated or spent and that to fully replace US military assistance in 2024, Europe would need to double its current level of arms assistance.
+However, as the Institute itself acknowledged in its 16 February 2024 update, there is a significant gap between European funding that has been committed and funding that has actually been allocated or spentm and that to fully replace US military assistance in 2024, Europe would need to double its current level of arms assistance.

+Documents to download